-The ADMC200 is a motion coprocessor that can be used with either microcontrollers or digital signal processors (DSP).
+The ADMC201 is a motion coprocessor that can be used with either microcontrollers or digital signal processors (DSP).
 It provides the functionality that is required to implement a digital control system.
-In a typical application, the DSP or microcontroller performs the control algorithms (position, speed, torque and flux loops) and the ADMC200 provides the necessary motor control functions: analog current data acquisition, vector transformation, and PWM drive signals.
+In a typical application, the DSP or microcontroller performs the control algorithms (position, speed, torque and flux loops) and the ADMC201 provides the necessary motor control functions: analog current data acquisition, vector transformation, digital inputs/outputs, and PWM drive signals.